Sup norms of Cauchy data of eigenfunctions on manifolds with concave boundary: Introduction

 The main result of \cite{SZ1} is that if $(M, g)$ is $C^{\infty}$, $\partial M = \emptyset$, and has maximal sup-norm growth in the sense of \eqref{OMEGA}, then it must possess at least one point $p$ for which $|\lcal_p| > 0$, i.e. a self-focal point.
 The main result of this article proves the same result for Cauchy data of manifolds with concave boundary.

 \begin{theorem} Let $(M, g)$ be a Riemannian manifold of dimension n with geodesically concave boundary.
 Suppose that there exist no self-focal points $q \in \partial M$.
-Then the sup-norms of Cauchy data of eigenfunctions are $o(\lambda_j^{\frac{n-1}{2}})$. \end{theorem}

-Thus, the Cauchy data can only achieve maximal sup norm bounds if there exists a self-focal point on the boundary.
-The proof relies on three results on boundary traces, some of which are valid without the concavity assumption.
-The first (and simplest) result consists of upper bounds on the wave front set of the boundary trace of the wave kernel (\S \ref{WF}, \eqref{WF1} and \eqref{WF2}.)
-The second result consists of the pointwise Weyl laws with remainder estimates for Cauchy data of eigenfunctions in Propositions \ref{PTWEYL} and Proposition \ref{OpaPTWEYL}.
-These propositions are the most substantial new feature of the proof and the ones which make use of the concavity assumption.
-In \S \ref{PTWSECT} we prove Proposition \ref{PTWEYL} and in \S \ref{PTGENSECT} we prove Proposition \ref{OpaPTWEYL}.
-The proof of Theorem \ref{SoZthm} is given in \S \ref{SUPSECT}, following the strategy in \cite{SZ1}.
+Then, in the Neumann case, and similarly in the Dirichlet with the right side replaced by $\lambda^{\frac{n+1}{2}}.$ \end{theorem}